Chapter 12 : We're Getting Married... Crap

 “But you can’t be a spinster for the rest of your life.”
 Ginny chuckled at her daughter’s outrageous expression.

 “I’m not a spinster!
-I just… I haven’t met the right person yet.”
-She sent me a small glance and I smiled briefly, “I mean, I am only 22!”
+I just… I haven’t met the right person yet,” She sent me a small glance and I smiled briefly, “I mean, I am only twenty-two!”